vinkla/hashids/README.md

 On a *2.26 GHz Intel Core 2 Duo with 8GB of RAM*, it takes about **0.75 seconds** to do the same with 1 integer, and **1.15 seconds** for 3 integers.

-*Sidnote: The numbers tested with were relatively small -- if you increase them, the speed will obviously decrease.*
+*Sidenote: The numbers tested with were relatively small -- if you increase them, the speed will obviously decrease.*

 #### What you could do to speed it up